leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 - For vieweing directory contents typed: "cd" and press 2x tab.
 - For printing content file as ASCII use: printf "%b\n" "$(<testfile)"

-For the admin account access on SHH session it's able to use tools like:
+For the admin access on SSH session it's able to use tools like:
 - "vi" for editing and create files
 - "hexdump" to print file content as binary, hex format
 - "tftp" transfer files to a server